-Sweden DescriptionDuring the last Ice Age, much of Sweden was covered by a thick layer of ice.
+Sweden DescriptionDuring the last Ice Age, a thick layer of ice covered much of Sweden.
 By 6,000 BC, when that ice finally retreated (or melted) across the southern areas, it left in its wake a jagged coastline with many islands, and innumerable lakes, rivers and streams.

 Subsequently, the exposed lands turned green and fertile, wildlife returned, and it is thought that the first settlers arrived here from Denmark and Norway.
 Archaeological evidence indicates that groups of early man lived and farmed in southern Sweden throughout the Neolithic Stone Age and Bronze Age.

 Over time, widely scattered tribes formed; chiefdoms then developed - communities of people led by an all powerful chief.
 Small kingdoms followed including the Suiones and Geats, and in the far north, the Sami people (or Laplanders) inhabited vast areas of land.

 Sweden's Viking Age began in the late 800's AD, and unlike the Danish and Norwegian Vikings, the Swedes traveled south and east.
 They raided Finland and other Baltic Sea lands.
 They trekked across much of western Russia, and these rugged adventurers navigated rivers all the way to Constantinople, better known today as Istanbul, Turkey.

 Viking trade brought wealth to this land, as well as Christianity, introduced by St. Ansgar around 829.
 Regardless, paganism (or folk religions) remained in the forefront well into the 12th century.
 During the High Middle Ages an assortment of (competing) Nordic kingdoms sought more power and more land, and a few Swedish monarchs began to extend their kingdoms into Finland and beyond.